|Trip Length||7 days|

 Nowruz was established as an official holiday in the presence of Achaemenid Empire (VI in BC) in honor of the religious festival of Zoroastrianism.
 It is celebrated annually on 21st of March, on the day of spring solstice, when the duration of day and night is equal.
 The holiday name is translated as “new day”, “new world” and means New Year.
 Navruz symbolizes the harmonious interaction between nature and human beings.

 So, since ancient times, the inhabitants of agricultural oases have been celebrating this holiday by arranging folk festivals.
-This spring Ulysse Tour invites you to celebrate the national holiday and greet New Year together!
+This spring Ulysse Tour invites you to celebrate the Nowruz in Uzbekistan together!

 Early arrival in Samarkand.
 Meeting at the airport and transfer to the city.
 Hotel Check-in and breakfast.
 City tour: